 Generator installation

-- Allow enough space around the generator.
+- Allow ample space around the generator.

 Reference: